-NVIDIA Corporation (NASDAQ: NVDA) has provided investors a golden opportunity in 2020 for steady growth.
-The companies share price has gained 132% in value in 2020 alone.
-The tech giant manufactures Graphic Processing Units (GPU) for Gaming and specialised markets.
-With such positive growth, analysts have weighed in and the 12 month outlook may surprise you.
-This article will breakdown what you need to know about NVDA’s stock forecast for 2021.
+NVIDIA Corporation (NASDAQ: NVDA) had provided investors a golden opportunity in 2020 for steady upward growth.
+The companies share price gained 121% in value in 2020 alone.
+The tech giant manufactures Graphic Processing Units (GPU) for Gaming and specialised markets and is seeing a surge in demand in recent quarters.
+However, in 2021 NVDA stock has seen higher levels of volatility, alongside majority of the tech market.
+With the addition volatility at play, investors are now asking how NVDA stock will perform for the rest of 2021 and beyond.
+This article will breakdown what you need to know about NVDA’s stock forecast over the next few years.

 Table of contents